 - “Joss,” a dispatch from Yunnan Province, China by Patricia Liu, traces a ritual and the historical and personal meaning of its parts, where the metaphysical and spiritual align with physical symbols and shift into one another.

-- In Angela F. Qian’s short story “Wild Oranges,” the taste of orange marmalade in a Japanese bakery has a complicated resonance.
+- In Cleo Qian’s short story “Wild Oranges,” the taste of orange marmalade in a Japanese bakery has a complicated resonance.

 - Talia Lakshmi Kolluri’s Issue 21 story “The Good Donkey,” narrated from the perspective of the titular animal, offers a nonhuman perspective on violence in Israel-Palestine.
 Listen to Kolluri discuss this story and more in her podcast interview with managing editor Emily Everett.